Mirantis/lens-extension-cc/README.md

 ![Connect to cloud](./docs/v4-02-add-cloud.png)

-In the first field, enter a friendly name of your choice (no spaces or special characters allowed) for the management cluster you will connect to.
+- __Management cluster name:__ Enter a friendly name of your choice (no spaces or special characters allowed) for the management cluster you will connect to.
 This name will be used in Catalog labels to identify resources belonging to this management cluster in order to help with searching/filtering.

-In the second field, enter the URL to the management cluster itself.
+- __Management cluster URL:__ Enter the URL to the management cluster itself.
+    - 💬 This is not the URL to a child cluster inside the management cluster.
+The management cluster is essentially the Mirantis Container Cloud _instance_.
+However, using a child cluster URL is OK as the extension will use it to determine the proper URL for you.
+- __Use offline tokens:__ (✳️ New in [v5.5.0](CHANGELOG.md#v550), not pictured above) By default, short-lived (more secure) cluster access tokens are used in the generated kubeconfigs used by Lens to connect to synced clusters.
+Enable this option to use long-lived tokens to stay connected to them for a longer period of time.
+See the [offline tokens](#offline-tokens) section for more information.
+    - 💬 The "offline" term should not be confused with [offline support](#offline-support).
+A network connection is always necessary in order to get the latest cluster status.

 > ⚠️ By default, the extension will not connect to management clusters that use __self-signed certificates__.
 If that is your scenario, and you trust the endpoint, then see the [Security](#security) section for how to allow these connections.